MicrosoftDocs/office-developer-client-docs/docs/access/desktop-database-reference/recordset2-validationrule-property-dao.md

 For a table-type **Recordset** object, the **ValidationRule** property inherits the **ValidationRule** property setting of the **TableDef** object that you use to create the table-type **Recordset** object.

 > [!NOTE]
-> <P>If you set the property to a string concatenated with a non-integer value, and the system parameters specify a non-U.S. decimal character such as a comma (for example, strRule = "PRICE &gt; " &amp; lngPrice, and lngPrice = 125,50), an error will result when your code attempts to validate any data.
+> If you set the property to a string concatenated with a non-integer value, and the system parameters specify a non-U.S. decimal character such as a comma (for example, strRule = "PRICE &gt; " &amp; lngPrice, and lngPrice = 125,50), an error will result when your code attempts to validate any data.
 This is because during concatenation, the number will be converted to a string using your system's default decimal character, and Microsoft Access SQL only accepts U.S. decimal characters.</P>